 Will the reedbed work in frost and snow?

 The system operates like a biological organism, meaning the colder it gets the less effective the system will become.
-However, the system will not stop working as when ice forms as the water beneath it remains at a constant four degrees centigrade.
+However, the system will not stop working as when ice forms as the water beneath it remains at a constant four degrees Celsius.
 Although this is not optimum, the system will still work at this temperature.
 System upgrades, such as aeration devices or small heaters, can improve efficiency during times of extreme cold.
 However, this will require power to the system.